 Sureties like to see a cancellation provision included in the bond.
 This language describes the circumstances under which a surety can terminate its obligation to pay a claim.
 It also spells out the termination notice requirements.

 Sureties also like to see limits on the aggregate amount they would have to pay out.
 This clause places a cap on the surety’s liability.

 All bonds have a bond number (usually at the very top).
 There may also be an effective date.
 If not, the bond will become effective on the date it’s signed.

 Both the principal and a surety representative sign the bond.
 The agent has power of attorney to act on behalf of the company and to sign bonds.
 The signatures are usually witnessed and need to be sealed with a crimper or stamp.

 Many license and permit bonds can be purchased online through a surety’s portal.
 You or your customer service representative can log in and select the type of bond your client needs.
 Most sureties maintain a digital bond library, which speeds the process of applying for a bond.
 If the bond you need is in the library, you can fill it out and submit it online.
 In many cases, you’ll be able to purchase and issue it immediately.

 To find out more about Old Republic Surety’s commercial bond services and how to use our BONDSTAR portal, contact a local branch office.

-Valerie is a Commercial Underwriter for Old Republic Surety and has been in the Surety and Fidelity Industry 30+ years.
+Valerie is a Senior Commercial Underwriter for Old Republic Surety and has been in the Surety and Fidelity Industry 30+ years.
 She enjoys being a resource to the agent plant, customers and peers and remains intrigued by the Surety industry.
 Valerie really enjoys the diversity our presence in the surety industry brings to the industry, and continues to learn something new every day.